 17 Flurry has talked about Petra being the “possible” place of safety.
 (Philadelphia Trumpet, “The Place of Safety,” July 1995; Nov./Dec.
 1998 issue of Royal Vision.)
 Read this part in Philadelphia Church of God and the Place of Safety where it mentions Adullam as the place of safety.

 18 December 3, 2005 sermon by G. Flurry to members.
-Refer to the partial transcript.
+Refer to the partial transcript on our site.

 21 “Without them [Mystery of the Ages and The United States and Britain in Prophecy] we can’t understand the Bible or God’s master plan!”
 (1-21-97 co-worker letter by Gerald Flurry.]
 “I candidly feel it may be the most important book since the Bible.”
 (Dear Brethren & Co-Worker letter, September 1985, by Herbert W. Armstrong.)
-After a long court battle, Worldwide Church of God sold the copyrights to nineteen of Herbert Armstrong’s works (including MOA) to PCG for $3 million (March 7, 2003).
+Read: Mystery of the Ages Idolized in Philadelphia Church of God (critique of a 2020 PCG sermon) Note: After a long court battle, Worldwide Church of God sold the copyrights to nineteen of Herbert Armstrong’s works (including MOA) to PCG for $3 million (March 7, 2003).

 23 “We have a Savior, and He is teaching us to be co-saviors.
 God is teaching us how to save people today and during the Millennium.
 We are becoming like the Savior God!”
 (July-August 2004 Royal Vision)

 24 “God is recreating Himself.
 We’re either going to be God–or we’re going to be nothing!”
 (Malachi’s Message, 1990; p.
 7. “We look just like Him, because we are created to be part of the God Family!”
 (Ezekiel: The End-Time Prophet, 2016, Chapter 1)